amundsno/advent-of-go-24/README.md

 - Enums
     - Not a native feature in Go, but can be implemented using the `iota` keyword - a counter that resets when encountering the `const` keyword.
 See [yourbasic.org](https://yourbasic.org/golang/iota/) for a practical example.

+- Global variables
+    - Global variables can be declared with the `var name = ` syntax.

 - Type conversion
     - Iterating over a string, yields a bite or rune for each position.
 To get the integer value of a byte/rune, subtract `'0'` to offset the ASCII conversion (`int(rune - '0')`)

+- Composition over inheritance
+    - Go does not have inheritance; it favours *composition*.
+You can *embed* a type within a struct by using the type as a field without a name.
+The embedded type's methods are *promoted* to the outer struct, making them callable directly.
+This allows us to implement interfaces for a new struct by simply embedding a type that already satisfies that interface ([source](https://go.dev/doc/effective_go#embedding)).